charkster/radxa_zero_3w_tigervnc/README.md

 **Problems:**

-(1) The hardware MAC address is always randomized at boot and immediately passed to the connected PC.
-Even if I disconnect networking on the Radxa Zero 3W, change the hardware address and then re-enable networking, the connected PC will still use the original address.
+(1) The hardware MAC address is always randomized at boot and is immediately passed to the connected PC.
+Even if I disconnect networking on the Radxa Zero 3W, change the hardware address and then re-enable networking, the connected PC will still use the original randomized address.

 (2) g_ether is not used, but rather cdc_ether.
 This means no Windows support as a RNDIS device.
 This is a deal breaker for me.